The Real Chart Top 100

 The True Working Week Chart

-The Chart Not Hyped by The Music Industry
+The Chart Not Hyped or Adjusted by The Music Industry

 The hits are here!
 A selection of records (err videos) that are currently in the top 10 of the top 100.From now on in I will keep them in order ten to one!!!
 Sometimes people on YouTube will upload a video that was NOT authorised by the record company.
 These can be deleted by YouTube without telling anyone that has linked them to the blog site.
 So if you see a blank video anywhere it's down to YouTube removing it is not a fault on this blog.
 YouTube seems to have stopped blocking the embedding of certain videos.
 But if they do I will use MUZU.TV for them.
 For those into YouTube, if you can't listen to one of these or my other number one tracks featured on YouTube, because you live in another country, then just go the link below.
 This will allow you to see them by changing your IP address to a country that can see them.
 I'm not into censorship, especially by profit making business!
 Scroll to the bottom of the page nearly to find out more of the dodgy dealings of YouTube!

 Download Links for the Real Chart